-- 4. Before leaving MSU, you should check with the Degree Certification Office to make certain that your credentials are in order.
-Their records are used to determine completion of the degree requirements.
-Discrepancies may delay you degree. - 5.
-By University rule, you must complete the dissertation, and all the other requirements, within eight years of entering the doctoral program.
+4. By University rule, you must complete the dissertation, and all the other requirements, within eight years of entering the doctoral program.
 The Department of Plant Biology expects doctoral students to finish all the requirements in five years, but the Department Chairperson can grant extensions up to, but not exceeding, the University time limit.
-Under appropriate circumstances, further extension of the University time limit can be granted but must be approved by the College and the Graduate School.
+As of 2018, program extensions are granted one-time only.